stefaanc/psconsole/README.md

 ### The colors of the console

 > :warning:
-> From Windows 10 build 1809 onward, the `PSReadline` module was upgraded from version 1.2 to a 2.0.0-beta version.  **This beta version causes a lot of issues.**  To make the following work, you **must** to downgrade `PSReadLine` to version 1.2
+> From Windows 10 build 1809 onward, the `PSReadline` module was upgraded from version 1.2 to a 2.0.0-beta version.
+This beta version causes a lot of issues that cannot be worked around.
+To make the following work, you **MUST** downgrade the `PSReadLine` module to version 1.2
 >
 > - check if you have version 2.0.0
 >